We Buy Chinese Antiques, From Entire Collections To Individual Objects

 If you want to know what an object is or is worth, let us know, we can tell you free of charge.
 Just ask us.

 Have you gotten an estimate(s) from an auctioneer?
-Give us a call and see what we'll pay you today for your items.
+Before you consign give us a call and see what we'll pay you today for your items.
 You might be very surprised.

-Auctions aren't for everyone and do not always end with the best results.
+Auctions aren't for everyone and often do not end with the promised or estimated results.
 If you have Chinese objects you wish to sell without the risk, complications, months of waiting and auction commission structures.
 Give us a call, we can help you.

 As long term dealers and appraisers we sell to a very wide base of active willing buyers globally in all mediums.
 They consist primarily of collectors and dealers interested in virtually every area of interest imaginable in the world of Chinese art and antiques.